 Film screenings will run alongside graphics workshops.
 There will be media skills workshops led by Reel News, Red Pepper and New Internationalist.

-Speakers such Tony Garnett, Raoul Martinez, Doug Nicholls and John Smith, will talk about the arts as politics and the status of the arts and artists in society.
+Speakers such Tony Garnett, Lindsey German, will talk about the arts as politics and the status of the arts and artists in society.

 And what is also unique about Liberating Arts is that all these performers and speakers will also discuss their work with each other and with the trade unionists, creative activists and public educators attending the festival.
 It is not just about coming and watching but entering a debate about the potential power of a renewed progressive culture.